Overcoming Impostor Syndrome When Writing Your Book

 When you are stepping into a new version of yourself as a published book author, it’s almost inevitable that inner fears and insecurities will arise along the journey and stall your progress.

 Every book author I know (including me!) has had to reckon with their inner voice of fear at some point while writing their book.
 It might be quietly whispering to us in the back of our minds, or on some days, it may be loud and outright paralyzing.
-When we get stuck and doubt our capabilities, I call this our ‘inner imposter.’
+When we get stuck and doubt our capabilities, I call this our ‘inner impostor.’

 Regardless of our training or subject-matter expertise, our inner impostor might create thoughts that sound like: